uwilledw/uwilledw/README.md

 ### Hi there 👋

+Hello Everyone, My name is William Edwards.
+I am a student at Boise CodeWorks learning valueble skills to be a full stack software developer.
+I love taking on challenges that will help me grow and expand my knowledge.

+I am currently working in HTML, CSS, Javascript, Node.js, and Vue.

+How to contact me
+Linkedin: https://www.linkedin.com/in/william-edwards-88140624a Gmail: williamedwards7717@gmail.com

+About Me:
+I enjoy doing outdoor activities like hunting, fishing, watching movies, and playing video games.
+I'm not good at golf but I still enjoy it.

 <!--
 **uwilledw/uwilledw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.